hypan599/cse6230/projects/1-molecular-dynamics/report.md

 A new function of computing the remainder of a number with regard to the dimension of the cell is written as MY_REMAINDER in the file "steric.h".
 The function is set under "omp declare simd", which let the code vecotrized better.

-Idea comes from and proved in course lectures.
+Motivation and proof comes from hw4.

 ### Change the size of boxs